LelsersLasers/EVC-BMS-Frontend/README.md

 ## TODO:

-- Change the ip address even if currently connected
 - Appearance:
 	- More readable bars
 		- Make the unit (V, A, C, etc) and label (1, FET, avg, etc) smaller/italtics/ligher font/something